Exploring the link between coil non-planarity and magnetic surface geometry across a dataset of QI stellarators

 The pith

-The principal-direction rotation rate of the plasma boundary is the strongest single predictor of coil non-planarity in quasi-isodynamic stellarators.
+The rate at which principal directions rotate across the plasma boundary is the strongest predictor of coil non-planarity in quasi-isodynamic stellarators.

 A machine-rendered reading of the paper's core claim, the machinery that carries it, and where it could break.